 We are working diligently to expand our network of support groups and are always interested in motivated, dedicated volunteers to assist us in that endeavor.
 To find out how you can help, please contact us at (800) 722-4673.

-ZOOM: 7 p.m.
-Eastern, monthly on the fourth Tuesday
+ZOOM: 7 p.m., Eastern, monthly on the third Tuesday

 BIPOC Support Group